AdaGold/viewing-party/README.md

 7. Re-run the tests.

-8. Repeat steps 4-7 until that test passes!
+8. Repeat steps 3-7 until that test passes!

-9. Repeats steps 3-8 until you have finished all tests in the file.
+9. Repeat steps 2-9 until you have finished all tests in the file.

 10. Consider looking for opportunities to improve your code.